March 13, 2026

 • Rising power bills for the same settings.

 Routine care keeps the air clean and helps your system last longer.
-Western Bay Air Conditioning offers servicing plans that match home size and usage.
+Western Bay Air Conditioning offers servicing plans that match home size and usage to improve indoor air quality.

 Energy Efficiency and Health: Finding the Right Balance

 Healthy air and reasonable bills can work together.
-A correctly sized unit runs at steady output instead of cycling on and off.
-Good zoning means you only condition the rooms you use.
-Quality filters keep air clean without restricting airflow when changed on time.
+A correctly sized unit runs at a steady output instead of cycling on and off.
+Good zoning means you only condition the rooms you use to improve indoor air quality.
+Quality filters keep the air clean without restricting airflow when changed on time.

 During a home visit, an adviser can calculate ideal capacity, check insulation, and suggest small changes such as door seals or window coverings.
-These steps reduce strain on the system, improve comfort, and keep costs steady across the seasons.
+These steps reduce strain on the system, improve comfort, and help you improve indoor air quality while keeping costs steady across the seasons.

 Signs Your Current AC System May Be Harming Air Quality

 If your home smells musty after the system starts, or dust seems to settle faster than it should, your setup may need attention.
-Look for these red flags:
+Look for these red flags if you want to improve indoor air quality:

 • Visible dust on indoor grilles soon after cleaning.